kaiwalyaraut27-amt/kaiwalyaraut27-amt/README.md

 - 🎓 B.Tech CSE (AI/ML) — specializing at the intersection of software engineering and intelligence
 - 🏅 Hackathon participant & project builder
-- 🌾 Rural internship experience — tech for social good
-- 📈 500+ LinkedIn connections as a 2nd year student
 - 🔄 Documenting the full journey: from student to engineer

 ---